 Kristin Fiore, E-RYT 500, Director of Down Dog Yoga Center

 Kristin is the owner and managing director of Down Dog Yoga Center and is registered through Yoga Alliance at the Experienced Registered Yoga Teacher level, distinguishing herself with significant teaching experience since completing her first teacher certification in 2009.
-Kristin's 200 hour training with 7 Centers Yoga Arts in Sedona, AZ was a unique month long immersion that combined a teacher training program and healing spiritual retreat with the study of Yoga, Ayurveda, and Vedic Astrology in an ashram inspired setting.
-She has since returned to Sedona to further her studies with an Ayurvedic Apprenticeship and a Chakra Yoga Intensive.
-Kristin has also diversified her practice by studying Vipassana Meditation and completing a 6 month Thai Massage Diploma Program.
+Kristin's 200 hour training with 7 Centers Yoga Arts in Sedona, AZ was a unique month long immersion in the study of Yoga, Ayurveda, and Vedic Astrology and she has since returned to Sedona to further her studies with an Ayurvedic Apprenticeship and a Chakra Yoga Intensive.
+She has also diversified her practice by studying Vipassana Meditation and completing a 6 month Thai Massage Diploma Program.
 In 2016, Kristin completed Lotus in the Flame's School of Yoga & Healing Arts year long, comprehensive 300 hour training under the direction of Melissa Spamer, her most beloved teacher.
+Kristin is currently enrolled in a 300 hour Trauma Center Trauma-Sensitive Yoga Certification Program through the Center for Trauma and Embodiment at JRI in Brookline, MA.

 Cynthia Hoss, LMT, E-RYT 500, AYS